hufyhang/livety_bootstrap_datepicker/README.md

 * `.datepicker('setLastDayOfMonth', trueOrFalse)`

 When `setLastDayOfMonth` is set to `true`, date picker will automatically calculate and append the last date of the selected month to the return/output date value.
 Otherwise, the first date will be appended.

+* `.datepicker('setStartDate', ceaseChangeDateEvent)` & `.datepicker('setEndDate', ceaseChangeDateEvent)`

+An extra optional `ceaseChangeDateEvent` parameter is provided to `setStartDate` and `setEndDate` to prevent date picker instances from triggering `changeDate` event when start/end date get changed.